-Mike has defended class actions in federal and state courts involving claims of environmental damage, medical-device liability, securities and consumer fraud, constitutional rights, and antitrust violations.
+Mike has defended class actions in federal and state courts involving claims of environmental claims, medical-device liability, securities and consumer fraud, constitutional rights, and antitrust violations.
 In addition, he has experience with and expertise in technology-related litigation (including patent infringement) and electronic discovery.

 Before joining Maslon, Mike served as a law clerk to Judge Gerald W. Heaney of the U.S. Court of Appeals for the Eighth Circuit and Judge